BoardActive/BAKit-ios/README.md

 ## Download Example App Source Code
-There is an example app provided [here](https://github.com/BoardActive/BAAdDrop-Android) for Android.
+There is an example app attached to CocoaPod.

 ## Ask for Help